urql-graphql/urql/examples/1-with-urql-client/README.md

-## `next-urql` Example
+## `next-urql` – Page Component Example

-This example is a small reference of how to integrate `next-urql` with your NextJS application.
+This example is a small reference of how to integrate `next-urql` with your NextJS application by wrapping a Page component.
 The project is a small Pokedex querying the excellent [Pokemon GraphQL API](https://github.com/lucasbento/graphql-pokemon).

 See this example on [CodeSandbox](https://codesandbox.io/s/next-urql-pokedex-oqj3x).